PhaedraLambrecht/GameplayProgramming/README.md

 If the agent has not reached the end than the next target gets set and the agent will update.
 The movement of the agent is managed by the basic seek behaviour.

+## Extra’s

+**Placing obstacles**

+If the left mouse button is pressed then there will be an obstacle placed on that square.
+To be able to place the obstacles one should have the checkbox “obstacles ready” disabled.
+Removing the obstacles is done in the same way as making them, click on the square with the left mouse button when “obstacles ready is disabled.

+**Placing agents**

+When the goal and the obstacles are made only then can the agents be spawned at random position.
+Once the first set of agents are gone you can spawn more agents.

+## Future research

+I definitely want to continue looking into this subject and potentially even add influence maps and working with those two to create a possible view of agents behaving like ants but having a set goal and a way to go there.
+I would love to look into flow field with other algorithms.